History of Keanu Reeves in Timeline

 2024: Awards and Recognition in 2024

-In 2024, Keanu Reeves was honored on Gold House's Most Impactful Asians A100 list and was presented with the Inkpot Award for Lifetime Contributions to Movies, TV, Comics, and Books at San Diego Comic-Con.
+In 2024, Keanu Reeves was honored on Gold House's Most Impactful Asians A100 list and received the Inkpot Award for Lifetime Contributions to Movies, TV, Comics, and Books at San Diego Comic-Con.

-In a 2024 interview with People magazine, Hiroyuki Sanada said, "He [is] so humble, very kind to others but very hard on himself".
+In a 2024 interview with People magazine, Hiroyuki Sanada described Keanu Reeves as humble, kind, hard on himself, and always trying to do his best.

 In January 2025, Keanu Reeves had an uncredited role voicing a stop-motion Lumon building in the second season of the television series Severance.